deltamodders/modding-standard/README.md

 **override** type supports all files except the following: '.xdelta', '.vcdiff', and '.csx' <br /> <br />

 ## Packing an Archive
-Deltamod supports .ZIP, .7Z, .TAR.GZ and .LZMA archives.
+Deltamod supports .ZIP (Preferred format for compatibility with most websites), .7Z, .TAR.GZ and .LZMA archives.
 They must be packaged like so:
 ```
 .
 └── (root of the archive)/